-The Commission said in a Chinese-language statement that Qualcomm had a monopoly over the CDMA, WCDMA and LTE chip market and refused to licence its technology to other industry players.
+The Commission said in a Chinese-language statement that Qualcomm had a monopoly over the chip market for several so-called modem technologies, which provide wireless data connectivity for mobile phones, and refused to licence its technology to other industry players.

-Qualcomm is required to submit a progress report on the matter every six months to the Commission on negotiations with related parties over the issue.
+In Taiwan, Qualcomm is required to submit a progress report on the matter every six months to the Commission on negotiations with related parties.

-(Reporting by Meg Shen in Hong Kong and Lee Chyen Yee in Singapore, editing by Louise Heavens)
+(Reporting by Meg Shen in Hong Kong and Lee Chyen Yee in Singapore and Stephen Nellis in San Francisco; editing by Louise Heavens and Lisa Shumaker)